The key to fertility and natural cycle observation

 Not every change in cervical mucus is automatically a sign of fertility.
 Medications, stress, caffeine, smoking, allergy medications, and even low fluid intake can influence mucus production.

-How can you improve your cervical mucus quality?
+How can you improve (or increase) your cervical mucus quality?

 Yes, it is possible to improve the quality of your cervical mucus.